-It is theoretically possible to view the Big Five in the Selous, however we have only ever had a handful of clients see Rhino here!
+It is theoretically possible to view the Big Five in Nyerere, however, we have only ever had a handful of clients see rhino here!
 Elephants and buffalo are numerous whilst lion are ever present and with hard work leopard can be found.
 The problem is rhino.
-There are a small number of black rhino in the Selous but due to their skittish nature and love of thick habitat you have to be incredibly lucky to encounter one here!
+There are a small number of black rhino in the Nyerere but due to their skittish nature and love of thick habitat you have to be incredibly lucky to encounter one here!
 Reality is that this park is for the Big ‘Four’ only.

-Keen birders are in their element in the Selous, with approximately 450 species recorded!
+Keen birders are in their element on a Nyerere safari, with approximately 450 species recorded!
 The lakes are home to all manner of waterfowl – ducks, geese, grebes, egrets, herons, bitterns, pelicans, spoonbills, kingfishers, skimmers, cormorants, storks, ibises.
 Raptors include eagles, vultures, hawks, harriers, buzzards, kites, osprey.
 The secretary bird hunts on foot, while other ground-dwellers such as quails, guineafowl, crakes and bustards forage in the foliage.
 There are also gulls, plovers, doves, pigeons, lovebirds, parrots, cuckoos and bee-eaters.
 This is a seriously good place to be if you like your birdlife!

 When to go for game?

-The Selous main activities are boating and daytime game driving.
-There are no night safaris allowed in Selous.
+Activities on a Nyerere safari include boating and daytime game driving.
+There are no night safaris allowed in Nyerere.
 The vast majority of camps also offer walking safaris with Beho Beho and Sand Rivers offering an incredibly high standard of walking operation.
 Sand Rivers famous fly camping trips are some of the best walking camps in Africa, let alone Tanzania!